rand-projects/fisb-rest/docs/source/document.rst

 **lat=, lon=**
-  If a latitude and a longitude is provided, AND the selected object is A polygon or a set of polygons, the object will be returned only if the latitude and longitude are within the polygon.
-You mist supply both a latitude and longitude (as integer or floating point values) and they must have valid values (latitude -90 to 90, longitude -180 to 180).
+  If a latitude and a longitude is provided, AND the selected object is a polygon or a set of polygons, the object will be returned only if the latitude and longitude are within the polygon.
+You must supply both a latitude and longitude (as integer or floating point values), and they must have valid values (latitude -90 to 90, longitude -180 to 180).

   These query strings will not filter out any objects to which